moubi/blog/content/blog/react-device-based-code-split/index.md

 Implementing a products page means you have to do it for each app (two components).
 With the folder split above, it's easy to divide the work within the team without stepping on each other's toes.

 ### Split on Component Level
 Root level code split is often supplemented by splitting the `/components` folder in a similar way.
 On the other hand, sometimes your desktop and mobile apps won't be very different.
-Only a few components deep in the tree may have unalike data model or behavior. **If you find yourself in any of these cases it might be useful to do a split per component**.
+Only a few components deep in the tree may have an unalike data model or behavior. **If you find yourself in any of these cases it might be useful to do a split per component**.

 ```python{2,3,6,9}
 -- src